KIParla/ParlaBO/README.md

 The ParlaBO corpus was compiled within the framework of “DiverSIta – Diversity in spoken Italian” project, funded by the Italian Ministry of University and Research (MUR) (PRIN 2022 PNRR Call).

-The ParlaBO corpus is part of the larger KIParla collection (www.kiparla.it), which can be freely queried through the NoSketch Engine interface.

-The ParlaBO corpus has been created as part of the “DiverSIta – Diversity in spoken Italian” project, funded by the Italian Ministry of University and Research (MUR) (PRIN 2022 PNRR Call).

 It consists of over 65 hours of spoken data collected in Bologna and its province through semi-structured interviews.
 The interviews, conducted between 2021 and 2024, involved more than 150 speakers with different origins, ages, education levels, and occupations and covered a variety